Why I Only Shoot F8

 "All of the things I need for happiness: Low plastic stool, check.
 Tiny little plastic table, check.
 Something delicious in a bowl, check."

 Shooting film is slower, more expensive, and more uncertain than anything a phone can do.
 You shoot and you wait, and sometimes pray.
 Some frames will not work.
 Some rolls will be ruined entirely.
 There is no playback, no undo, no second take.
-By every practical measure, it is the worse choice.
+By every practical measure, it is the worst choice.

 Why is there beauty in imperfect film photographs?

 An imperfect photograph shows evidence of a person who was there.
-Grain, a slight focus miss, colours that are off: these are proof that a human being made a choice under conditions they could not fully control.
+Grain, a slight focus miss, colors that are off: these are proof that a human being made a choice under conditions they could not fully control.
 Technically perfect images remove that evidence.
 They become harder to connect with because there is nothing in them that reflects the difficulty of the moment.

 Why does imperfect food or imperfect art feel more authentic than something perfectly presented?